ternaustralia/cmrset-examples/gee-examples/javascript/README.md

-## Google Earth Engine Javascript Examples
+## Google Earth Engine JavaScript Examples

 These code examples demonstrate how you can access the <a href="https://developers.google.com/earth-engine/datasets/catalog/TERN_AET_CMRSET_LANDSAT_V2_2" target="_blank">CMRSET Landsat</a> actual evapotranspiration data product via the <a href="https://earthengine.google.com/" target="_blank">Google Earth Engine</a> catalog.
 To run these examples it is assumed you have <a href="https://signup.earthengine.google.com/#!/" target="_blank">registered</a> to Google Earth Engine.
 Please feel free to adapt these examples to meet your own requirements.